John Comyn III of Badenoch: Defiance and surrender

 There was a certain inevitability to the Comyn domination of Scottish government in the years before 1304: they were the most powerful of the noble families, having more military resources and more control, particularly in the north, than any other family.
 English invasions in 1298, 1300, and 1301 had been confined to the south of the country, leaving the north as the chief recruiting ground, and supply base, of the Scottish army.
 The Guardian's prestige increased still further when he and Sir Simon Fraser defeated an English reconnaissance force at the Battle of Roslin in February 1303.

 Politically, however, the outlook was bleak.
 Philip of France entered into a final peace with Edward, from which Scotland was excluded.
 John Balliol, whose star had risen briefly above the horizon, now sank into the twilight of history.
-In a mood of desperation the Scottish diplomats in Paris, who included Comyn's cousin Buchan, wrote words of encouragement; "For God's sake do not despair...it would gladden your hearts if you would know how much your honour has increased in every part of the world as a result of your recent battle with the English."
-However, for the first time since 1296 Edward was preparing an offensive that would take him deep into the north of Scotland.
+In a mood of desperation, the Scottish diplomats in Paris, who included Comyn's cousin Buchan, wrote words of encouragement; "For God's sake do not despair...it would gladden your hearts if you would know how much your honour has increased in every part of the world as a result of your recent battle with the English."
+However, for the first time since 1296, Edward was preparing an offensive that would take him deep into the north of Scotland.
 Unable to mount an effective resistance, and with his main base threatened with destruction, Comyn entered into peace negotiations, which concluded at Strathord near Perth on 9 February 1304.

 Echoing the Treaty of Birgham, it was stipulated that laws, usages, and customs in place in the time of Alexander III should be retained.
 Comyn insisted that there should be no reprisals or disinheritance, which Edward accepted, with notable exceptions.
 Edward maintained his particular hatred for one former Guardian.
 Comyn was thus obliged to adhere to a condition in which he and other named individuals were to "capture Sir William Wallace and hand him over to the king, who will watch to see how each of them conducts himself so that he can do most favour to whoever shall capture Wallace..."
 There is no evidence to suggest Comyn made any effort to fulfil this condition.

 Death in Dumfries

 The killing of Comyn in the Greyfriars church in Dumfries, as portrayed by Felix Philippoteaux, a 19th-century illustrator.

-On 10 February 1306 Robert the Bruce participated in the killing of John Comyn before the high altar of the Greyfriars Church in Dumfries.
+On 10 February 1306, Robert the Bruce participated in the killing of John Comyn before the high altar of the Greyfriars Church in Dumfries.
 Legend, possibly apocryphal, says Robert the Bruce called Comyn to a meeting.
-After Sir Richard Edgar encouraged Robert to slay the Red Comyn, Robert stabbed him and rushed out to tell Roger de Kirkpatrick.
+After Sir Richard Edgar encouraged Robert to slay the Red Comyn, saying: "Maun dae it," Robert stabbed him and rushed out to tell Roger de Kirkpatrick.
 Kirkpatrick went in to finish the job uttering: "You doubt!
 I mak siccar!" ("I make sure!") while Sir Robert Fleming decapitated Comyn, presenting the head to Robert, stating: "Let the deed shaw" ("Let the deed show").